Access to mental health services is vital for refugees

 Available in other languages

 Every year, thousands of refugees and asylum seekers arrive in Australia.
 They are often fleeing war, persecution and torture.
-Making sure they can access healthcare, including mental health services, is an important part of their settlement.
-But the Australian healthcare system can bring new challenges for them.
+Image: Refugee family [Getty Images]

 Source: SBS